Randall Park: 2014–present: Mainstream success

 In 2016 Park appeared in the film Office Christmas Party as Fred.

 In 2017 Park appeared in the comedies, The House as the Wall Street Guy and The Disaster Artist.
-He also lent his voice talents to the CGI-animated film The Lego Ninjago Movie as Chen the Cheerleader.
+He also lent his voice talents to the computer-animated film The Lego Ninjago Movie as Chen the Cheerleader.

 In 2018 Park had minor roles in both the Marvel Cinematic Universe and DC Extended Universe (DCEU).
 He played FBI Agent Jimmy Woo in the Marvel Studios film Ant-Man and the Wasp, returning as Woo in the Disney+ series, WandaVision (2021).
 In the DCEU, he played Dr. Stephen Shin in the film Aquaman.

 Park produced and starred in the Netflix original film Always Be My Maybe, directed by Fresh Off the Boat creator Nahnatchka Khan, with Ali Wong.
 The film was written by Park, Wong, and Michael Golamco.
 The in-film hip-hop band, Hello Peril, is inspired by Park's '90s hip-hop band, Ill Again.
 The film was released in select theaters on May 29, 2019, and digitally on Netflix on May 31, 2019.

 Park, Golamco, and Hieu Ho launched the Asian American-focused production company, Imminent Collision, and signed a first-look deal with 20th Century Fox Television in October 2019.
 The name is derived from a play they worked on while they were members of the LCC theater group at UCLA.

 In 2022 Park starred in the Netflix comedy series Blockbuster, which aired for one season before being cancelled.

 In January 2023, Park's directorial debut, Shortcomings, premiered at the 2023 Sundance Film Festival.
 The film was released on August 4, 2023, by Sony Pictures Classics.

+In November 2024, Park finished the New York City Marathon with a time of 4 hours 16 minutes and 18 seconds.

 In March 2025, Park starred in the Netflix miniseries, The Residence, as FBI Special Agent Edwin Park.
 He has also recurred in the CBS Sherlock Holmes-based series Watson playing arch criminal Moriarty.